tschf/atom-build-oracle/README.md

 I went with `/usr/local/lib` rather than `~/lib` so to not fill up my home directory.
 Aside from that difference, this is much as what is described on the [download page](http://www.oracle.com/technetwork/topics/intel-macsoft-096467.html) of the instant client (down the bottom of the page).

 If you previously set up `DYLD_LIBRARY_PATH` you can unset that and you should be good to go.

+#### Ubuntu/Linux

+To be able to run SQL*Plus from Atom, Atom needs to have all the relevant enviornment variables set up.
+I followed the installation from this [guide](https://help.ubuntu.com/community/Oracle%20Instant%20Client).
+The guide mentions to set environment variables in a system wide location or `~/.bash_profile`.
+The guide suggests to install it in a system wide location since you typically only have one Oracle client installed per system.
+That is a good approach also for Atom, as it will ensure Atom picks up the relevant environment variables.
+I found that environment variables set in `~/.bash_profile` are not picked up by the (GUI) terminal, and upon further digging I found that `~/.bash_profile` is only picked up when launching a virtual console - see this [post](http://askubuntu.com/questions/121073/why-bash-profile-is-not-getting-sourced-when-opening-a-terminal).
+The other location you may be tempted to use is `~/.bashrc`, however this is also not a good place as Atom doesn't seem to pick up the environment set up in there, see this [comment](https://github.com/joefitzgerald/go-plus/issues/386#issuecomment-199359955).

+So, to sum it up.
+Either place your Oracle variables in a script at `/etc/profile.d/oracle.sh` (globally set), or place them in `~/.profile` which will get picked up by Atom.

 ## Installation